Friday, May 28, 2010

 On being named a Goldwater Scholar:

 It was pretty exciting.
 It’s a national award, so it was unexpected.
 Winning the Goldwater affirms my desire to pursue an MD/PhD to become a physician-scientist.
+On her interest in heart research:

 Before freshman year, I had the opportunity to mentor at the VA Medical Center with Dr. Rosemary Kelly.
 I got to see a real heart and feel it beating in my hand.
 I was mesmerized, and I’ve wanted to work with the heart ever since.
 My current research in Dr. Lincoln Potter’s lab deals indirectly with the heart at the basic science, biochemical level.
 The project for which I received the Goldwater deals with how molecular inhibitors regulate hormone receptors that control blood pressure.
 Additionally, my clinical research work in Dr. Donald Dengel’s lab deals with mechanisms of vascular function in heart failure and LVAD patients.